Chinese vs. World Bank Development Projects: Insights from Earth Observation and Computer Vision on Wealth Gains in Africa, 2002-2013: Study Setting, Data, and Measurement

 After identifying the treatment status for all neighborhoods each period, we create panel data of control and treated groups with three-year observations by funder and sector.
 Figure \ref{fig:placeholder} maps treated and control neighborhoods for World Bank and Chinese projects.
 Maps for all funders by sector are available in the Data Appendix.

-We exclude funder sector combinations with fewer than 100 treated locations, since they lack sufficient data for training and test splits.
-For the remaining sector/funder combinations, we check for and remove variables that lack variation across the treatment and control groups, as they add little statistical value (Table DA 3).
+We exclude funder-sector combinations with fewer than 80 treated locations, as they lack sufficient data for training and test splits.
+For the remaining sector/funder combinations, we check for and remove variables that lack variation across the treatment and control groups, as they add little statistical value.

 Lastly, we estimate the ATE of each sector and funder’s aid one 3-year lag after the 3-year project commitment period.
 This lag is important because subnational Chinese aid studies found the strongest effects during that period: Dreher et al. (2021) in year 3 and \citep{Xu2020} two years after commitment.